 Keeping the video anonymous was only part of Egg Studios’ strategy to create buzz on social media, which led to some news write-ups.
 After the first week, Egg Studios sent out a press release claiming ownership of the video, and Hachey did some subsequent radio and TV interviews.
 He even talked with a Singapore newspaper.
 (There are no Keurig machines in Singapore.)
-The Edmonton Waste Management Centre called the studio to say they had found that coffee pods account for fully one percent of their waste.
-Hachey has six brand-new coffee presses sitting on his desk, unsolicited gifts from companies that appreciated the video, one signed “P.S.
+The Edmonton Waste Management Centre called the studio to say they had found that coffee pods account for fully 1 percent of their waste.
+Hachey has six brand-new coffee presses sitting on his desk, unsolicited gifts from companies that appreciated the video—one signed, “P.S.
 We hate K-cups, too.”

-I asked if he heard from Keurig Green Mountain.
-“They said they liked the video and thought it was funny, and they appreciate the point we're trying to make,” Hachey said.
+I asked whether he had heard from Keurig Green Mountain.
+“They said they liked the video and thought it was funny, and they appreciate the point we’re trying to make,” Hachey said.

 “Do you believe that?”

 “I think they’re pretty pissed off about the video,” he admitted.
 “As a corporation, you can no longer just sit in your office and hope that no one comes and pickets in front of your door.
 Now we do the same thing through content that can have an even bigger impact on bottom lines.”

 One of the most famous cases of consumer empowerment through viral videos was 2009’s “United Breaks Guitars,” in which musician Dave Carroll sang about how United Airlines broke his Taylor guitar and denied claims for reimbursement.
 Shortly after the video swept the Internet, United stock fell dramatically.
 One analyst estimated that the incident ultimately cost shareholders $180 million.
 The video has now been seen 15 million times on YouTube.
 For that kind of exposure, I imagine many aspiring musicians would be willing to have their guitars broken.